mjmurtag/CreateProfile/README.md

 > Note: `Spotless Kotlin` is enforced via Github Actions on this repo
 >
-> Automatically resolve linting erros by running
+> Automatically resolve lint errors by running
 >
 > `./gradlew spotlessapply`